aklsh/chrome_dino/README.md

 - playsound

 ## Controls
-Use UP/DOWN arrow keys to jump/duck.
+Use UP/DOWN arrow keys to jump/duck.\
+Space/mouse click to restart.